-Non destructive testing, also referred to as NDT, is a method of assessing the properties of a material, component, or even a system.
+Non-destructive testing also referred to as NDT, is a method of assessing the properties of a material, component, or even a system.
 It is a varied set of evaluation techniques used in the science and technology industry.
 It causes no damage to the material or component being tested.
 It is both highly economical and efficient.
 NDT is useful in research, troubleshooting and mainly, evaluation, as it never harms the product it anyway.
 The fields that use NDT are aeronautical engineering, forensic engineering, mechanical engineering, medicine, civil engineering, petroleum engineering, etc.

 Visual testing, Ultrasonic, Eddy- Current, Magnetic-Particle, Radiographic and Liquid-penetrant.

-Visual Testing is the most commonly used non destructive testing methods method.
+Visual Testing is the most commonly used non-destructive testing methods method.
 It uses cameras, borescopes, magnification tools and several other optical tools and settings.
 The internal structure can be put to test using X-rays, neutrons and also gamma radiation.

 NDT is applicable throughout various industries and industrial activity.
 It is a very versatile evaluation method.
-Everyday, new ways to carry out Non-Destructive Testing are being developed worldwide.
+Every day, new ways to carry out Non-Destructive Testing are being developed worldwide.
 All the new developments add to its usefulness.
-It is mainly put to use when failure of a material/component poses hazards or causes damage.
-Such events may occur during transportation or in piping, pressure vessels, etc. Non Destructive testing is further divided into methods of non-destructive testing.
+It is mainly put to use when the failure of a material/component poses hazards or causes damage.
+Such events may occur during transportation or in piping, pressure vessels, etc. Non Destructive Testing is further divided into methods of non-destructive testing.
 All the methods are based on certain scientific principles.
 Those methods can be divided even more to techniques.
 Each method and technique, owing to their unique features have specific applications.
 It can be used in different and exclusive situations depending on what is required.
-Choosing the most optimal method or technique according to the need is an imperative.
+Choosing the most optimal method or technique according to the need is imperative.
 Thorough knowledge of all methods and techniques are necessary for making an informed choice.

 Non Destructive testing helps to discover any safety concerns that the product may pose.
 This method of testing also offers reassurance regarding the quality of the concerned product.
 Additionally, undertaking NDT can further improve the profitability and output of your firm.
 Most, if not all, flaws of the product under scrutiny will be revealed through Non-destructive testing.
 This can help you find out where you need to introduce improvements and changes.
 This testing method continues to provide accurate results.
 The most notable feature of it is that it is efficient and causes absolutely no harm to the product being examined.
-Due to this factor, all industries use this method for evaluation of new components and systems.
+Due to this factor, all industries use this method for the evaluation of new components and systems.

 Conducting a rebound hammer test as per IS 13311(Part-2), ASTM C 805.
 The rebound hammer test shall be conducted at all those points were the UPV test has been performed.
 One point consisting of six readings spread over an area of 1 sq. shall be considered as 1 test.